Skip to code content (skip section selection)

 (B) Entering into a "Non-Conversion Agreement for Construction within Flood Hazard Area" or equivalent with the property owner who has such a structure.
 The agreement shall be recorded with the County Recorder as a deed restriction.
 The non-conversion agreement shall be in a form acceptable to the Floodplain Administrator and County Counsel; and

-(C) Inspecting any area of a structure below the area flood elevation to ensure compliance upon prior notice of at least 72 hours.
+(C) Inspecting any area of a structure below the base flood elevation.

-(12) Prosecute Violations.
-Take action to prosecute violations of the flood safety provisions of this Development Code as specified in Chapter 82.14 (Floodplain Safety Overlay).
+(11) Prosecute Violations.
+Take action to prosecute violations of the flood safety provisions of this County Code as specified in Chapter 82.14 (Floodplain Safety Overlay).